nolanacary-elf/open-and-decentralized-citizenship/README.md

 A political project based on blockchain concepts and technologies to solve the problems of nation-states, international-states, tribalism, poltical factionism, and other archaic forms of government.
-A core idea is that political concepts evolve over time, and an honest assessment of the current times requires a new politcal model that will meet the needs of an highly advanced technological civilization which humanity will soon be.
+A core idea is that political concepts evolve over time, and an honest assessment of the current times requires a new politcal model that will meet the needs of a highly advanced technological civilization which humanity will soon be.

 The most logical way to create a new politcal model is using an open source model that encourages